 - You should see a section with a toggle for each payment plugin.
 If it is not already enabled, click the toggle to enable the Stripe plugin.

 - There are two settings fields you need to fill out for Stripe to work, API Secret Key and Publishable Key.
 Copy these from your Stripe account, and paste them into the fields.
 The secret key begins with

 pk_.
 If you are logged into a development or testing environment, be sure to use the “test” keys so that you can enter fake credit card details and no money will actually change hands.

 This is the only server configuration necessary.

 If you are using a starter client UI provided by Reaction, the necessary client components are already included and will appear where they should.
-If you are building your own client, you may want to use our StripeForm React component, which is part of the Reaction Design System component library.
+If you are building your own client, you may want to use our StripeForm React component, which is part of the Example Storefront Component Library.
 It wraps react-stripe-elements to do some of the work for you, but you can also use

 react-stripe-elements directly, or use any Stripe client that allows you to securely create a source token.